open-sesame-escape/open-sesame-escape.github.io/content/getting-started/_index.md

 who they are, where they are, and what they are immediately doing.
 Something like, "The group of you have been summoned to your recently departed uncle's old mansion at the top of the hill.
-You all stand to inherit a small fortune, but, unfortunately, no one has yet found the will.
+You all stand to inherit a small fortune, but no one has yet found the will.
 Your lawyers have urged you to come here in hopes that you find the will and avoid a lengthy legal battle."
 Remember that an escape room is also an interactive story, so the plot should progress and the stakes should be raised as the players progress (e.g. the will you find stipulates you must spend the night to inherit the fortune; you find that the mansion is actually filled with deadly traps; you discover that your uncle was deep into the occult and plans to sacrifice your souls to return to an immortal life).

-From here on out, the players start the game.
+From here on out, the players run the game.
 The proctor sits back and quietly monitors the players.
 One of the functions the proctor should perform is to ensure that the players do not accidentally (or intentionally) circumnavigate or break the puzzles.
 To win an escape room, players need to